meet the team

 Sarah has overall responsibility for the running of the school with the support of the school's governing body.
 Together they set the school's strategic direction by analysing current needs and planning for the future.
 Sarah is a member of the Department for Education's Headteacher Reference Group and gives advice on the potential impact of new policies on secondary and special education.

 Laura is responsible for the leadership of school improvement.
 Laura is also the school's Special Educational Needs Coordinator and takes a leading role in ensuring the school meets its statutory requirements with respect to the Code of Practice for SEND.
 Laura works closely with parents and carers to ensure that their views are taken into consideration.
 Laura supports Tom Oates, the school's Designated Teacher for Children who are Looked After.
 Laura is a Specialist Leader of Education.

-Kate is our school's Designated Safeguarding Lead (DSL).
-Kate will often be the first person you will meet at our school and her team members will be your first contacts if you have any questions or queries.
-Kate is responsible for home-school liaison, attendance and safeguarding.
-She works closely with parents, carers and other agencies to ensure that pupils are well supported and ready and able to access learning.
-Kate is supported by four pastoral leaders: Callum, Carl, Darryl and Bradie.
+Darryl is our school's Designated Safeguarding Lead (DSL).
+Darryl will often be the first person you will meet at our school and his team members will be your first contacts if you have any questions or queries.
+Darryl is responsible for home-school liaison, attendance and safeguarding.
+He works closely with parents, carers and other agencies to ensure that pupils are well supported and ready and able to access learning.
+Darryl is supported by pastoral leaders: Callum and Gina.

 Ryan Gladwin, Assistant Headteacher

 Ryan has overall responsibility for the leadership of behaviour for learning at our school, this includes antibullying.
 He also oversees the school's timetable including our vocational curriculum and monitors pupil progress in key stage 3.
 Ryan is a qualified PE teacher and works with the pupils who have chosen this as their GCSE option.
 Ryan is a Specialist Leader of Education.

 Lydia Harrison, Assistant Headteacher